What Is Jumper’s Knee?

 In addition to pain relief, it is important that you rehabilitate.
 If you suffer from jumper’s knee and you would like to return to performing the activities that triggered your injury (e.g. sports), then there is no way around the need to perform your rehabilitation exercises.

-Use the Injurymap diagnosis tool to find out if you are ready to treat your knee pain with rehabilitative exercises.
+Use the Injurymap screening tool to find out if you are ready to treat your knee pain with rehabilitative exercises.

 Rehabilitating jumper’s knee means placing special emphasis on slow and heavy strength-building exercises, as well as exercises that stretch the thigh muscles.
 However, it is important that you do not increase the load around your kneecap tendon too quickly.
 Additional mobility and flexibility exercises should be performed to create the optimal conditions for the kneecap to work in and help prevent future injuries.